rafaelxky/SmartServiceHub/README.md

 - this app provides extensability via Lua scripts
 - you can write you own scripts at SmartServiceHub/scripts
 ## Hooks / Events
-- your scripts can react to program events trough provided hooks
+- your scripts can react to program events through provided hooks
 - you can subscribe a function to an event like
 ```Lua
 register_event {